jnk838/insight-week-challenge/pages/challenges/password.md

 **Click [here](https://repl.it/@jnk838/passwordChallenge#main.py){:target="_blank"} to attempt to get into my account.**

-*Update (18/05/20 @ 22:35): Just to clarify, the filtering system will always remove the string "password" from your input.*
+Just to clarify, the filtering system will always remove the string "password" from your input.